brooklynrail/brooklynrail-platform/content/events/2023/09/pippa-garner.md

 ---
 title: Pippa Garner
-deck: Featuring Garner and Fiona Duncan, with Laith Ayogu
+deck: Featuring Garner and Fiona Duncan, with Laith A. Ayogu
 summary: Artist Pippa Garner joins longtime collaborator and friend Fiona Duncan for a conversation.
-We conclude with a poetry reading by Laith Ayogu.
+We conclude with a poetry reading by Laith A. Ayogu.
 people:
   - person: pippa-garner
   - person: fiona-alison-duncan
+poets:
+  - person: laith-a-ayogu
 date: 2023-09-12T16:00:00-0500
 end_date: 2023-09-12T17:30:00-0500
 series: 896